 #4 A dodgy campsite

 While it would be ideal to have perfect, sunny, warm weather at a music festival, the summer festivals can often get rained out.
-If you’re camping for a few days, there’s nothing worse than going back to a drenched tent and soggy clothes.
+If you’re camping for a few days, going back to a drenched tent and soggy clothes can put a real dampener on your experience.

 Nick always makes sure to have a good waterproof tent and tarps set up to provide shelter, as well as plenty of pegs and ropes to keep everything secure.
 Another pro tip is to avoid camping in gullies.